 Is Whisky Good For You?

 As mentioned above, drinking whiskey in moderation comes with numerous benefits, and hence it is wise to keep the intake to small amounts.
-With that said, here are some benefits of drinking whiskey:
+With that said, here are some potential benefits of drinking whiskey:

 Lowers Risk Of Dementia